Driver's Ed Course

 - Certificate of dissolution of marriage or other document that proves this, which states your legal name after court action was taken

-- Your Social Security Number (which will be verified with the Social Security Administration, so no shenanigans).
+- Your Social Security Number (which will be verified with the Social Security Administration).

 *Note: If you are over 17 ½ but under 18 years old, you can get your permit without providing driver education and driver training certificates however, you will not be able to take the driving test until you turn 18.

-- Complete at least 6 hours of professional driver training
+- Complete at least 6 hours of driver training with a professional.

 - 10 of these hours must be done at night.